 The focus from marketplaces will be: price, service, execution, selection etc. The focus from brands will be: connection with the customer, exclusivity, and experience.

 From a financial modelling perspective, it’s important to think how about the e-commerce business you’re modeling will benefit or struggle from the issues described above.

-As you think about the various business models, and which is right for you company, or the company you’re trying to value, these resources will be a helpful guide.
+As you think about the various types of e commerce business models, and which is right for your company, or the company you’re trying to value, these resources will be a helpful guide.